How do I report a dog bite in Suffolk County? And Other FAQs

 Helping Victims of Dog Bites in Suffolk County

 Recovering from a dog bite injury can be a long and painful process.
 That’s why it’s important to get the counsel of the experienced Suffolk County dog bite lawyers at Rosenberg & Gluck, L.L.P.
 With a track record of helping people who have been the victims of bites from a dangerous dog, we are poised to help you recover compensation for your wounds.
 Our attorneys will draw on years of experience in handling similar cases to fight for the compensation you deserve.
+Call today to speak to a lawyer to find out if you have a case.
+We work with all kinds of dog bite victims including:- children bitten in the head or neck

 - people bitten while working